alexciotorow/full-stack-search/README.md

 <!-- Write-up/conclusion section -->

-_When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_
+_When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_:

+As far as my contribution to this project, I have done the following:

+Updated all dependencies to the package.json; everything is running at it's @latest

+For the api package, implemented layers separating the logic between routes, controllers and services.

+For the client, implemented routing; used a more modular approach breaking things down into multiple components centralized the api fetching into a separate component for better state management

 ### Database structure